ahmedahmedovv/textreader/README.md

 - Python 3 (for local server)
 - Modern web browser with JavaScript enabled
 - Internet connection (for AI definitions)

+## Deployment

+This app is ready for deployment to Netlify.
+See [DEPLOY.md](DEPLOY.md) for detailed deployment instructions.

+### Quick Deploy to Netlify

+1. Push your code to GitHub/GitLab/Bitbucket
+2. Go to [Netlify](https://www.netlify.com/) and import your repository
+3. Netlify will auto-detect settings from `netlify.toml`
+4. Your site will be live in minutes!

 ## Notes